heuer/segno/docs/web-development.rst

 Django
 ------

-The above examples should be easy to adapt to Django.

-The following is just an example of how you can save a QR code in an ``ImageField``.
+The aforementioned information for Flask should also be adaptable to Django, so here is just a hint on how to save QR codes in a Django ``ImageField``.

 The complete code is in the repository: https://github.com/heuer/segno/tree/develop/examples/django_qrcode